 This chapter is related to the aims of Section H3(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe the principles of dialysis and renal replacement fluid".
 Extending this expectation ever so slightly, one could find the matter of circuit anticoagulation to be contained somewhere within that statement.
-Anticoagulation is actually a feature almost unique to the ICu, where the dialysis circuit pumps blood very slowly. the comparatively violent rush produced during intermittent haemodialysis.
+Anticoagulation is actually a feature almost unique to the ICU, where the dialysis circuit pumps blood very slowly, in contrast to the comparatively violent rush produced during intermittent haemodialysis.

 Why do we need to anticoagulate the dialysis circuit?

 The answer is that blood in its usual course is accustomed to encountering only itself and the inside of blood vessels, and to meet any other substance tends to provoke clotting.
 Of the dialysis circuit, we have plastic tubing and we have filter.
 The filter generally has about 20 times the surface area as compared to the circuit, and therefore the filter is the most thrombogenic component.

 Citrate is a calcium chelator, and by robbing the clotting cascade of its ionised calcium it disables the steps of the cascade in which calcium plays a role (many people dont realise that calcium used to be Factor IV).
 This has been used to preserve the fluidity of blood samples for many decades, being first discovered around 1890.

 The following are clotting cascade proteins which require calcium to function:

 So, 2, 7 9 and 10.
 Same as the Vitamin K-dependent factors.

 The net effect is the inhibition of thrombin formation.